-We’ve increasingly showed business the value of HR: CEOs and their teams understand that better Talent delivers better business results.
+We’ve increasingly shown business the value of HR: CEOs and their teams understand that better Talent delivers better business results.
 These leaders have now seen higher quality Talent identification and development practices improve the quality of business results.
 Talent is the sole force that’s proved HR to be more than a cost management function.

 We haven’t been stewards of science; we’ve embraced fads.
-Not everyone in HR is an Industrial/ Organizational Psychologist, but the field is largely based on the I/O psychology science and fact base and that should guide our actions.
-That science provides a backstop against unsubstantiated claims made by consultants and an occasional wayward academic about a new tool, technique or approach to Talent Management.
+Not everyone in HR is an Industrial/ Organizational Psychologist, but the field is largely based on the I/O psychology science and fact-based and that should guide our actions.
+That science provides a backstop against unsubstantiated claims made by consultants and an occasional wayward academic about a new tool, technique, or approach to Talent Management.
 We’ve failed to sufficiently use science to guide our process design and to call out science-free Talent fads.
 Two key examples:

 - Fad #1: Eliminate Performance Ratings.
-Let’s start with the fad to eliminate performance ratings which was born out of highly questionable claims about the deleterious effects of rating and differentiating individuals.
+Let’s start with the fad to eliminate performance ratings that were born out of highly questionable claims about the deleterious effects of rating and differentiating individuals.
 This fad ran rampant through HR for about four years, actively supported by our profession.
 It finally lost traction when Gartner (formerly Corporate Executive Board) and USC’s Center for Effective Organizations showed poor organizational outcomes for companies that had dropped ratings, companies who went rating-less reversed their decisions and innovative companies like Google and Facebook adopted traditional rating approaches in performance management.

 - Fad #2: Focus on Your Strengths.
 There have been more than 20 million Gallup Strength-finders assessments sold and they weren’t bought by your supply chain leaders.
 We bought into this fad without any peer-review published science proving that it works.
 It’s defenders now wrap it in the cloak of positive psychology – claiming that people enjoy development more if they focus on their strengths.
 That’s undoubtedly true but has nothing to do with development.
 The evidence is clear that derailers undercut executives’ potential success and that one’s strengths will take care of themselves.
 This emperor has no clothes so Talent Management should stop lending him ours to wear.

 We still don’t love business: Our New Talent Management Network study seven years ago asked HR leaders why they had joined this profession.
 77% said they joined to make people more successful while only 59% said it was to make companies more successful (participants could vote for both choices) (1).
 While both interests are essential, HR suffers from an image of not sufficiently caring about the business.
-It’s not hard to prove that image is correct.
+It’s not hard to prove that the image is correct.
 When my colleague Jim Shanley asks a series of basic financial questions in our Talent Management Institute course, most participants don’t know the answers.
 If even a casual fan of a professional sports team knows the team’s current win/loss record, what does it say if we don’t know the basic statistics about our business?

 We still overcomplicate: It’s getting better but there’s still room to improve.
-I feel pride that One Page Talent Management has helped to stamp out complicated performance management processes, Talent review tools, competency models and the like.
+I feel pride that One Page Talent Management has helped to stamp out complicated performance management processes, Talent review tools, competency models, and the like.
 To keep this momentum going, we need to focus on science-based simplicity and not give in to the 20% of leaders who demand that you spoon-feed them the exact steps or provide a formula.
 We should demand (politely and extending a helping hand) that they do the job they’re being paid to do. ( Multiple votes were possible).